destructodd/robot/README.md

 **Current functionality**

 **web_bot** Remote control and video feed from the robot via a web app using flask.
-This version has been refactored to a class based system, with the robot class stored in a separate module.
-It runs the web app on port 5000, which will need to be opened on your router to allow access outside of your network.
+This version has been refactored to a Python class based script, with the robot class stored in a separate module.
+The web app runs on port 5000, which will need to be opened on your router to allow access outside of your network.

-**RC_bot** Operate as a remote control device using a wireless game contoller.
+**WIP RC_bot** Operate as a remote control device using a wireless game contoller.
 Video footage from camera returned to RPI desktop.

-**ball_bot** Identify and move towards a tennis ball, using OpenCV to identify the correct shape and colour of the object.

-**wip** Multiple object seeking using computer vision
+Refactor in progress,

+**WIP ball_bot** Object seeking robot based on OpenCV and YOLO.

 **Compatibility**
 This was built on RPI 3 A Plus, using Buster Raspberry Pi OS.
 It is  not functional on Bullseye, due to an overhaul of the camera implementation.